 Taking a walk thru the charming little town of Rothenburg ob der Tauber is truly a journey back in time.
 The town once was a powerful free imperial town and its monuments, landmarks and buildings still bear witness to these days.
 Marvel at the half-timbered buildings and at town walls which have stood for hundreds of years, protecting the city since the Middle Ages.
 Visit the town’s most famous spot, the Ploenlein square, probably the most photographed place in Rothenburg ob der Tauber.
 Also very interesting to see is the Spitalbastei Gate, created by Leonhard Weidmann, the Latin inscription on the gate reading: ” Peace to those who enter, health to those who leave”.
 The Gothic St. James Church is the town’s most prominent church, here you can take a minute and relax in quietness while you enjoy the beauty of the famous Altar of the Holy Blood and the Twelve Apostles Altar.
 Every step you take in this old town is a step thru history with yet another beautiful spot to be discovered around the corner.

-Rothenburg also offers museums which are cultural highlights, such as the Christmas Museum (admission included) with an exhibition showing Christmas tradition in Germany, the Doll and Toy Museum where the history of playthings is shown, as well as the Crime Museum, where the visitor gets an insight into the law and especially its execution during the last 700 years.
+Rothenburg also offers museums which are cultural highlights, such as the Doll and Toy Museum where the history of playthings is shown, as well as the Crime Museum, where the visitor gets an insight into the law and especially its execution during the last 700 years.
 A highlight will be the English-speaking tour with the Night Watchman which starts at 8pm (included).

 DAY 5 Day Trip to Wurzburg, Bamberg and Nuremberg